Route 97 in the heart of the Interior Cascades.

 Discover Route 97

 Route 97 is North America’s longest continuous north-south highway.
-It begins in Weed, CA, where it branches off of Interstate 5.
-Route 97 then extends across the Canadian/American Border and up to Mile Zero of the Alaska Highway, at Dawson Creek, BC.
+It extends from Weed, CA, where it branches off of Interstate 5, crossing the Canadian/American Border and stretching all the way up to Watson Lake, YT.
 That’s 1067 km (663 mi) in the USA and 2081 km (1293 mi) in Canada for a total of 3148 km (1956 mi).

 The Interior Cascades of Route 97